The 6 Best Online Hearing Tests of 2024: Expert Reviewed

 Best Detailed Results: MDHearing

 Of all the online hearing tests our Reviews Team tried, MDHearing was one of the two tests that included a detailed audiogram—a graph showing the results of a pure-tone hearing test—after completing the test.
 While other brands offer a simple-to-read graph that explains your results, MDHearing gives more context to your results, such as examples of the types of sounds you may be missing.
 That’s why we named MDHearing as “Best Detailed Results.”
-Before you can take the test, you’ll need to submit your name and email address to receive the detailed results.
+Before taking the test, you’ll need to submit your name and email address to receive the detailed results.
 Adding your phone number is optional.

 We also liked how every MDHearing hearing test includes a free video consultation with a qualified hearing professional.
 Doug Breaker, CEO of MDHearing, told us, “With any of our free hearing tests, you can get a free consultation with a licensed audiologist or hearing instrument spec, and they’ll walk you through your test results and tell you exactly what everything means and explain your options.”